povidanius/opengdl/README.md

-This is a Python app for the numismatic catalogue of the Grand Duchy of Lithuania coins.
+This is a Python app for the numismatic catalogue of coins from the Grand Duchy of Lithuania.
+It is entirely coded in Claude Code.
 Still a very early version, but you may find it useful for organising your collection.

 <img src="Screenshot%20from%202026-04-30%2022-13-23.png" alt="Example 1" title="Example 1" width="50%">